strikersps/Cholera-Disease-Analysis/README.md

       **NOTE:** The binder will take atleast 10-15 minutes to create an executable environment by installing all the dependencies for R and this project.

   **3.2 Execution On Local System**
-    - You can also execute the R-code in your local system in the R-IDE by cloning this repository onto your local system and then open the R-IDE, set the working directory to the directory at which cloned repository is stored and execute the [`Cholera-Disease-Analysis.r`](https://github.com/strikersps/Cholera-Disease-Analysis/blob/main/Cholera-Disease-Analysis.r) file.
+    - You can also execute the R-code on your local system in the R-IDE by cloning this repository onto your local system and then open the R-IDE, set the working directory to the directory at which cloned repository is stored and execute the [`Cholera-Disease-Analysis.r`](https://github.com/strikersps/Cholera-Disease-Analysis/blob/main/Cholera-Disease-Analysis.r) file.
-      **NOTE:** Do maximise all the plots which are created through execution of the R-code in R-IDE.
+      **NOTE:** Do maximise all the plots which are created through execution of the R-code in R-IDE for better view.
-    - You can also execute the the jupyter notebook i.e. [`Cholera-Disease-Analysis.ipynb`](https://github.com/strikersps/Cholera-Disease-Analysis/blob/main/Cholera-Disease-Analysis.ipynb) on your local system if you have have a jupyter notebook and [R-kernel for jupyter notebook](https://github.com/IRkernel/IRkernoo) installed in your system.
+    - You can also execute the the jupyter notebook i.e. [`Cholera-Disease-Analysis.ipynb`](https://github.com/strikersps/Cholera-Disease-Analysis/blob/main/Cholera-Disease-Analysis.ipynb) on your local system if you have have a jupyter notebook and [R-kernel for jupyter notebook](https://github.com/IRkernel/IRkernoo) installed.

 ## 4. About Dataset
 - The dataset consists of information about the total number of cases, deaths and fatality rate (CFR) for the cholera disease from 1949-2016.